Prions of The Petrel Station

 Scientific name: Pachyptila vittata

-Prions can be tricky at first because they all look broadly similar, but it’s pretty obvious with the Broad-billed Prion and their massive bill which is the standout feature, helped by a stronger neck tab and more obvious facial patterning.
+Prions species may be tricky to separate, but it’s pretty obvious with the Broad-billed Prion and their massive bill which is the standout feature, helped by a stronger neck tab and more obvious facial patterning.

 This species breeds on islands in the southern New Zealand region and the Southern Ocean, but is only scarcely seen off mainland New Zealand, mainly in winter.
 So far, we have encountered it only once on The Petrel Station seabird tours.